 MSc COURSE UNDERTAKEN BY DAVE

 Dave’s MSc course was in Biomedical Engineering where he conducted research into the development of more advanced prostheses with an aim to allow the amputees to take part in more dynamic sports such as basketball and tennis.
 Dave’s course was completed to take into account his Invictus Games activity, residing at Imperial during the week and returning home to Southampton when the course permitted.

 DAVE AWARDED AN MBE

 Dave Henson was made an MBE (Member of the Most Excellent Order of the British Empire) in the Queen's Birthday Honours List.

 Dave was mentioned in an article on Business in The Community as an example of what can be done and this aligns with the aims of the Explora Foundation and the Explora Scholarship Fund, where we aim to help members of the Armed Forces and their dependants, where the serving member has been killed, injured and disabled as result of their Service.
 The article can be viewed here.

 DAVE HENSON MSc PROJECT ON INTERNAL KNEE JOINT FOR AMPUTEES

-Dave was the centre of an article in the Sunday Times on 20 July 2014.
+Dave was the centre of an article in the Sunday Times.
 Dave's MSc project at Imperial College is the design of an internal knee joint which could transform the lives of those amputees who have lost their legs above the knee.
 Dave's support from the Explora Scholarship Fund and the ideal course at Imperial College shows that targeted support of those members of the Armed Forces who have been severely injured can continue to develop their skills for the benefit of their recovery and, in this case, a huge potential step forward for other amputees.
 The photograph of Dave on his running blades was by Peter Tarry who has also kindly agreed that it may be used on our website.
-David Henson - Sunday Times 20 July 14

 DAVE APPOINTED TEAM CAPTAIN FOR THE BRITISH ARMED FORCES AT THE INVICTUS GAMES